-CO2 is the biggest climate killer.
-We supported the building of a dipterocarp forest at Singapore Botanic Gardens to expand tree growth and also store CO2.
+CO2 is the biggest climate changer.
+We supported the building of a dipterocarp forest at Singapore Botanic Gardens to expand tree growth and also store CO2

-The OCBC Arboretum studies and conserves 2,000 dipterocarp trees.
-This encompasses 200 species.
-The Arboretum will act as a gene bank for the future of the species
+The OCBC Arboretum studies and conserves 2,000 dipterocarp trees, the endangered giants of the Southeast Asian rainforests.

 Forest Discovery Centre @ OCBC Arboretum